-A seasoned fleet manager knows how important regular maintenance of fleet vehicles is.
+A seasoned fleet manager knows that regular maintenance of fleet vehicles is vital.
 Vehicle work order software makes preventative maintenance scheduling easy.
-It gives fleet managers the tools they need to set service schedules based on time and meter intervals.
+It gives fleet managers the tools they need to set service schedules based on drive time and odometer readings.

 With vehicle work order software, fleet managers can receive mobile reminders of impending work orders.
-This helps them plan for when fleet vehicles are required in the shop.
+This simple reminder system helps them schedule routine maintenance of fleet vehicles in the shop.

-Producing vehicle work orders based on preventative maintenance schedules lets fleet managers track parts and labor rates and service progress.
-This gives managers a detailed look into their maintenance department’s total service costs and productivity.
+Producing vehicle work orders based on preventative maintenance schedules lets fleet managers track parts and labor rates, and service progress.
+Such simple tracking gives managers a detailed look into their maintenance department’s total service costs and productivity.

 Keep Tabs on Maintenance Resources by Line Item

-Vehicle work order software lets fleet managers track line items for each individual service task.
-You can associate the cost of parts to specific tasks and include labor rates to completely track resources, expenses, and time spent.
-This tracking can greatly improve maintenance operations.
+Vehicle work order software lets fleet managers track line items for each service task.
+You can associate the cost of parts to specific tasks and include labor rates to track resources, expenses, and time spent.
+This tracking can significantly improve maintenance operations.

-To complete service tasks effectively, fleet managers have to be capable of fully tracking maintenance resources by line item.
-Vehicle work order software makes the retrieval of this data much easier compared to searching through spreadsheets and receipts.
+To complete service tasks effectively, fleet managers have to track maintenance resources down to the line item.
+Vehicle work order software makes it much easier to retrieve this data than searching through spreadsheets and receipts.

-When fleet managers have a complete record of service in their fleet they can connect diagnostic trouble codes (DTC) to line items.
-This helps to make sure that their fleet has the most up-to-date understanding of their vehicles and can track issues as they arise.
+When fleet managers have a complete record of service in their fleet, they can connect diagnostic trouble codes (DTC) to line items.
+This data connection helps to make sure that their fleet has the most up-to-date understanding of their vehicles and can track issues as they arise.

 Use Work Order Templates to Improve Workflows

 Work order templates help all stakeholders spend less time creating work orders and make sure they are uniform and easy to understand.
-Vehicle work order software lets managers implement streamlined workflows that make certain their maintenance process is as efficient as it can be.
+Vehicle work order software lets managers implement streamlined workflows that ensure their maintenance process is as efficient as possible.

-Work orders can be tracked, created, and assigned digitally.
-This is much more efficient than using paper work orders.
+A digital system is much more efficient than using paper work orders.
+Digital work orders can be tracked, created, and assigned digitally.
 Work order software helps automate the fleet maintenance process via tracking service and creating work orders.

 Utilize Inspection Results

-When fleets have an efficient workflow from inspection results to work order generation they are able to take action on issues immediately.
-It doesn’t matter if your fleet performs maintenance in-house or outsources it to a third party, work order software can help you create work orders quickly to get your vehicles back on the road as soon as possible.
+When fleets have an efficient workflow from inspection results to work order generation, they can take action on issues immediately.
+It doesn’t matter if your fleet performs maintenance in-house or outsources it to a third party — work order software can help you create work orders quickly to get your vehicles back on the road as soon as possible.